openenclave/openenclave/tcps/README.md

 ## Debugging

-You can use Visual Studio for debugging with SGX, including the SGX simulator, that comes with the Intel SGX SDK.
+For SGX: You can use Visual Studio for debugging, including the SGX simulator, that comes with the Intel SGX SDK.
 Simply use the Debug configuration in Visual Studio if you have SGX-capable hardware, or the DebugSimulation configuration in Visual Studio for software emulation.

-You can also use a basic software emulation environment with OP-TEE by creating and using a DebugMockOptee configuration in Visual Studio, as follows...
+For TrustZone: You can use a basic software emulation environment with OP-TEE by creating and using a DebugMockOptee configuration in Visual Studio, as follows...